Special Correspondent for Joy on Paper radio program's Science Fiction BookBuzz.

 I continue to write/submit short stories and my completed novels.
 Follow the blog to read more details about these stories and my writing process.

 Bria (Gomez) Burton

-I was born in Portland, Oregon, where I grew up in a Christian family.
+In the early 80's, I was born Bria Nicole Castañeda Gomez in Portland, Oregon, where I grew up in a Christian family.
 My dad worked for Young Life, an outreach for middle and high school kids.
 My mom stayed home with my two older sisters and me.
 I was three years old when my mom said I asked her a bunch of questions about Jesus.
 She asked if I wanted to pray forgiveness for my sins and ask Jesus to come into my heart, and I said yes.
-I repeated her prayer and accepted Christ as my savior.
+I repeated her prayer and accepted Jesus Christ as my Savior.
 At twelve, I had learned more about what a relationship with Christ meant and recommitted my life to him.

 From ages eight to fifteen, I lived in Centralia, Washington, a dreary but green city exactly between Portland, OR and Seattle, WA.
 My mom had me join a gymnastics team to curb my excessive energy.
 By middle school, I quit so I could play volleyball and run track.